 The settlement amount depends on three factors: (1) Liability, (2) Damages, and (3) Available insurance.

-Texas is a “proportionate responsibility” state, meaning that liability for an accident is measured by fault.
+Texas is a “proportionate responsibility” state, meaning that liability for an accident is determined by the degree of fault.
 The more faults attributed to a person or company, the higher their responsibility for the damages.
 If the liability is crystal clear and undisputed, that factor can be disregarded in the analysis of a settlement amount.

-Motorcycle accidents tend to result in more serious personal injuries because the biker does not have the added protection of a vehicle.
+Motorcycle accidents tend to result in more serious personal injuries because the biker lacks the added protection of a vehicle.
 The amount of damage depends on the exact injuries sustained in the accident.
 The best evidence of the value of those injuries comes from the medical records and the testimony of the rider’s treating physicians.

 Future medical limitations and expenses are also factored into settlement discussions.
 In other words, if you require future medical care because of the accident, that future care should also be considered in a settlement.